 Business, Life Choices, and Non-Conformity

 Chris Guillebeau coined and popularized the concept of The Art of Non-Conformity, having written a best-selling book on the topic already.

 (As you know, I’m a big fan of Chris’s website and books, having read and reviewed many of them myself.
-He’s the brainchild behind the Travel Hacking Cartel, which is largely responsible for my ability to fly long-haul in business class for less than the price of economy tickets.)
+He’s the brainchild behind the Travel Hacking Cartel, which was the catalyst for my interest in travel hacking and my ability to fly long-haul in business class for less than the price of economy tickets.)

 In The Art of Non-Conformity, Chris deconstructs many of the societal norms that we tend to blindly accept, and challenges us to go beyond our comfort zones to chase our true passions and turn them into lifestyles and careers.

 Chris is a man of many University degrees, and yet in The Art of Non-Conformity he challenges the necessity of a degree, and instead outlines a specific course of action you can take to further your knowledge and gain the essence of life skills a degree is supposed to impart – all for a fraction of the cost of tuition.

 His list of alternative University “courses” includes items like:

 - Subscribe to the Economist

 - Memorize the names of every country, world capital, and current president or prime minister in the world

 - Read basic texts of the major world religions